 While many people think this is the same as “adjustable” resistance levels, it is actually a little different.

-Users can change the damper settings from level 1 to 10.
+Users can change the damper settings from level 1 to 10 (as seen above).
 The numbers don’t represent different resistance levels, they represent the amount of air going into the flywheel, which effects the “feel” of the rowing stroke.

 Like gears on a bicycle, the different “gears” will give you a different feel when you’re rowing.
 The higher settings (6-10) give you the feeling of a slower, heavier boat, whereas the lower settings (1-5) give you the feeling of a sleeker, faster boat.